Craig Campbell (singer): Personal life

-Campbell and his wife, Mindy, own and operate coffee shops, the Grindstone Cowboy, in Eagleville, Tennessee southwest of Murfreesboro and another one with the same name in Shelbyville, Tennessee southeast of Eagleville.

-Campbell was initiated on April 24, 2014 as an honorary initiate into the Pi Kappa Alpha Fraternity of Mu Beta Chapter at Kennesaw State University by the chapter’s charter president, Will Potts.
+Campbell is married to his wife, Mindy.
+They own and operate the Grindstone Cowboy, in Eagleville, Tennessee southwest of Murfreesboro and another coffee shop with the same name in Shelbyville, Tennessee southeast of Eagleville.
+Craig Campbell was initiated on April 24, 2014 as an honorary initiate into the Pi Kappa Alpha Fraternity of Mu Beta Chapter at Kennesaw State University in Kennesaw, Georgia by the chapter’s charter president, Will Potts.